 After breakfast, drive to the nation's capital, Ankara, visit the Mausoleum of Turkey's first President, Ataturk and learn a little about why he is so revered in this country.
 With Ankara behind us, we head for the surreal, lunar-like landscape of Cappadocia.

 Today we tour the Goreme open-air museum, Pasabag, Uchisar castle and one of the area's fascinating underground cities, home to early Christians who hid underground from Roman persecution.
 Photo opportunities are everywhere so have your cameras ready!
 Tonight, don't miss the optional Turkish folkdance evening featuring folk and belly dancers... a night you won't forget!

 Leaving Cappadocia we head west along the old Silk Road for the stunning Aegean Coast.
 We take time out along the way to visit Sultanhani Caravansary and the Mevlana Whirling Dervish Museum in Konya.

-Absorb yourself in history today with a visit to the site of the Temple of Artemis and a guided tour of Ephesus.
-Experience the mystical atmosphere of the ancient city and stadium.
-This afternoon we visit the former Greek village of Sirince, which is famous for its fruit wines.
-Carpet weaving has long traditions in Turkey and at a local carpet village we learn how carpets are made by hand and what determines their value.
+Absorb yourself in history today with a guided tour of Ephesus and a visit to the site of the Temple of Artemis.
+Feel the mystical atmosphere of the ancient city and theatre.
+Carpet weaving has long traditions in Turkey and at a carpet village we learn how carpets are made by hand and what determines their value.